nuclio/nuclio/docs/setup/minikube/getting-started-minikube.md

 ## Install nuclio

 After following your selected Kubernetes installation instructions, you should have a functioning Kubernetes cluster, a Docker registry, and a working local Kubernetes CLI (`kubectl`).
 Let's create the nuclio namespace, where all the services and deployed functions will go.
-> Note: It is possible to create complex multi tenant setups.
-Check out TODO to read more on how to go about doing that

 ```sh
 kubectl create namespace nuclio